ImagingDataCommons/RealtimeCosts/README.md

 Finally, these price estimates do not include tiered pricing and discounts (or external IP charges, yet).
 It is intended to be conservative.
 But these enhancements would be useful.

+Note that the cloud function can be triggered from an HTTP entry point if you just want to run the realtime estimates.
+To track a budget and (maybe) shut down resources, the Pub/Sub entry is the one to use.